santhoshbalakrishnan-okta/diff-images/README.md

     $
 ```

 - The visual difference will be saved as another image in diff/ folder.
+Note that if the old and new images are the same, no diff will be saved in the diff folder.